APPLICATIONS OPEN FOR MAY 2024

 - Proof of UK residence for the duration of your studies (for London-based students)

-- Additional course certificates or diplomas (if requested by Registrar)
+- Additional course certificates or diplomas (if requested by the Administration Team)

-- Sample of academic writing (if requested by Registrar)
+- Sample of academic writing (if requested by the Administration Team)

 - Please visit our application page for the full details.